 Angela Lansbury

 Lansbury was born into an upper-middle-class family in central London, the daughter of Irish actress Moyna Macgill and English politician Edgar Lansbury.
 To escape the Blitz, she moved to the United States in 1940, studying acting in New York City.
 Proceeding to Hollywood in 1942, she signed with Metro-Goldwyn-Mayer (MGM).
-Despite being largely seen as a B-list star, she received three Academy Award for Best Supporting Actress nominations for her roles in Gaslight (1944), The Picture of Dorian Gray (1945), and The Manchurian Candidate (1962).
+During this time she established herself as a character actress earning three Academy Award for Best Supporting Actress nominations for Gaslight (1944), The Picture of Dorian Gray (1945), and The Manchurian Candidate (1962).

-She transitioned her career to Broadway where she won five Tony Awards; four for Best Actress in a Musical for her performances in Mame (1966), Dear World (1969), Gypsy (1975), and Sweeney Todd (1979), followed by a win for Best Featured Actress in a Play for Blithe Spirit (2009).
-She was Tony-nominated for her roles in Deuce (2007) and A Little Night Music (2010).
-She was honored with the Lifetime Achievement Tony Award in 2022.
+She transitioned her career to Broadway where she earned stardom as well as four Tony Awards for Best Actress in a Musical for playing the title role in Mame (1966), Countess Aurelia in Dear World (1969), Mama Rose in Gypsy (1975), and Mrs. Lovett in Sweeney Todd (1978).
+She returned to Broadway playing Madame Arcati in the revival of Blithe Spirit (2009) where she won the Tony Award for Best Featured Actress in a Play.
+She was Tony-nominated for Deuce (2007) and A Little Night Music (2010).
+She won the Lifetime Achievement Tony Award in 2022.

 Biography from the Wikipedia article Angela Lansbury.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.